stridecolossus/jove-blog/blog/part-2-triangle/pipeline.md

 ### Conclusion

-The parent builder can now be completed by first populating the descriptor for the pipeline itself:
+The parent builder can now be completed by first constructing the descriptor for the pipeline itself:

 ```java
 public Pipeline build(LogicalDevice dev) {